Bramas/FileHanger/README.md

 This feature can be found in many paid applications such as [unclutter](https://unclutterapp.com),  [filepane](https://mymixapps.com/filepane) or [dropzone](https://aptonic.com).
 But **FileHanger** is a simple alternative offering just a way to temporarily put your file when you are moving them.

 As you may see, **FileHanger** is open source, and the source code is quiet simple.
-There are few features I need to add such as auto-launch at startup, and also taking into accound key modifier to copy or move files accordingly. **Do not hesitate to send a pull-request**.
+There are few features I need to add such as taking into accound key modifiers to copy or move files accordingly. **Do not hesitate to send a pull-request**.

 # How it works
 ### 1. Move your files on the icon on your status bar